Gardening for Beginners in the UK: A Simple Step-by-Step Guide

 Slugs, aphids, and fungal issues are common in British gardens.
 Our guide on how to get rid of slugs in the garden (UK-safe methods) focuses on practical, responsible approaches.

 If plants are struggling and you’re not sure why, why are my plants dying? common UK gardening problems helps you diagnose issues step by step.
+For a broader vegetable-specific troubleshooting guide, read common vegetable growing problems in UK gardens.

 Weeds: What to Do and What to Ignore